How I spend my time.

 I get tough jobs done and have fun doing it.

-Don't just take my word for it, though.
-Here's a few quotes from the people I've worked with.
+Don’t just take my word for it—here are a few words from colleagues I’ve worked with in the past.

 Jim is one of those really hard-to-find designers who can blend a wealth of technical know-how with top-notch design skills.
 Jim's ability to deal with ambiguity is off the charts.
 He has the rare ability to extract meaning from fuzzy and disjointed requirements and assimilate it into a meaningful design.